abielperez03/abielperez03/README.md

-🌱 I’m currently learning this Roadmap [Statistics, Excel, SQL, Python and Tableau/Power BI]
+🌱 Showcasing my projects and experience as a Data Analyst.
+Continuously developing my skills in Excel, Power BI, Tableau, SQL, and Python.

 📫 How to reach me ... perezabiel03@gmail.com